Tri County Community College Logo

 • Summer Semester – Mid July

-Multiple Class Sessions - Students who register for four and eight week class sessions during each semester and receive financial aid will not receive funding for these classes until approximately 4-5 weeks after they have begun.
+Multiple Class Sessions - Students who register for eight week class sessions during each semester and receive financial aid will not receive funding for these classes until approximately 4-5 weeks after they have begun.
 According to Federal/State guidelines, students cannot receive Federal/State funds for classes until those classes have begun and class attendance has been taken.
 For more information, contact the Financial Aid Office.

 Return of Federal Title IV/State Funds Due to Withdrawal